audreyrellos/kidneyglomeruli-thesis/README.md

 <b><i>Note that the dataset found in this link is already pre-augmented.</i></b>

 # Loading the Dataset
-The training data can be loaded into the model via a curl command
+The training data can be loaded into the model via a curl command.

-# Required libraries
+# Required Libraries
-These are the libraries necessary to train the models
+These are the libraries necessary to train the models:

 <b> EfficientNet-B0: </b>